karlkfi/kpt-config-sync/docs/user/management_flow.md

     [foo-corp](https://github.com/frankfarzan/foo-corp-example).
 GKE Policy
     Management is installed for foo-corp and has a [Sync](https://github.com/frankfarzan/foo-corp-example/blob/0.1.0/foo-corp/system/rbac-sync.yaml)
     for Role.
-GKE Policy Management will now update `job-creator` to match the one declared in
+CSP Configuration Management will now update `job-creator` to match the one declared in
     [job-creator-role.yaml](https://github.com/frankfarzan/foo-corp-example/blob/0.1.0/foo-corp/namespaces/online/shipping-app-backend/shipping-dev/job-creator-role.yaml).
 *   foo-corp has a RoleBinding [pod-creators](https://github.com/frankfarzan/foo-corp-example/blob/0.1.0/foo-corp/namespaces/online/shipping-app-backend/pod-creator-rolebinding.yaml)
     in Git and a
     [Sync](https://github.com/frankfarzan/foo-corp-example/blob/0.1.0/foo-corp/system/rbac-sync.yaml)
     for Rolebinding.
-GKE Policy Management will ensure that all `pod-creator` rolebindings in descendants of the `shipping-app-backend` Abstract Namespace (`shipping-prod`, `shipping-staging`, `shipping-dev`) exactly match the
+CSP Configuration Management will ensure that all `pod-creator` rolebindings in descendants of the `shipping-app-backend` Abstract Namespace (`shipping-prod`, `shipping-staging`, `shipping-dev`) exactly match the
     declared `pod-creator` RoleBinding.
 Time passes and someone modifies the [shipping-prod](https://github.com/frankfarzan/foo-corp-example/tree/0.1.0/foo-corp/namespaces/online/shipping-app-backend/shipping-prod)
     `pod-creator` RoleBinding.
-GKE Policy Management will notice the change and update `pod-creator` to match the declaration in Git.
+CSP Configuration Management will notice the change and update `pod-creator` to match the declaration in Git.
 Time passes and someone removes `pod-creator` from Git.
-GKE Policy Management will now remove the `pod-creator` resource from the descendant namespaces.
+CSP Configuration Management will now remove the `pod-creator` resource from the descendant namespaces.
 *   Foo-corp has a [Sync](https://github.com/frankfarzan/foo-corp-example/blob/0.1.0/foo-corp/system/rbac-sync.yaml)